 The safety of others would be compromised by not disclosing information (in which case it is likely that both the police and those who are endangered may need to be notified).

-Staff has knowledge of criminal activity (in which case the police need to be notified).
+Staff have knowledge of criminal activity (in which case the police need to be notified).